 The Baker Institute for Peace and Conflict Studies at Juniata College welcomed a group of artists, academics and peace builders and professors from Maseno University, Kenya, to learn how to incorporate art into the peace building for conflict in Kenya.

-The Baker Institute sponsors Juniata's Peace & Conflict Studies program, offering core PACS courses, facilitating the curriculum for PACS POEs, and serving as a hub for non-violent student activism and mentorship in the field.
+The Baker Institute sponsors Juniata's Peace & Conflict Studies program, offering core PACS courses, facilitating the curriculum for PACS POEs, and serving as a hub for non-violent student activism, social justice engagement, and mentorship in the field of peace studies.